k2view-academy/K2View-Academy/articles/15_web_services/09_swagger.md

    <img src="/articles/15_web_services/images/Web-Service-Swagger-5.png" alt="drawing"/>

 ### Swagger - Supported Web Services Categories
-Fabric Web Services are displayed in Swagger in categories in alphabetical order.
+Fabric Web Services are displayed in Swagger in categories and in alphabetical order.

-   * Common - All built-in product Web Services that bring reference table metadata and data.
+   * Common - all built-in product Web Services that bring reference table metadata and data.

-   * Graphit - All Graphit files defined as a part of the project implementations.
+   * Graphit - all Graphit files defined as a part of the project implementations.

-   * Lu - All  built-in LU Web Services that bring LU metadata, data and data modifications, such as Delete instance.
+   * Lu - all  built-in LU Web Services that bring LU metadata, data and data modifications, such as Delete instance.

    * Project defined categories for Web Services.